Today’s topic is 3D Movement, and how I’ve evolved my training philosophy over the years to incorporate it.

 6) lower body pulling.

-This worked out great between the summer of my junior and senior year training for rugby, as I was able to increase my squat to a 435 lbs for 3, and deadlift 505 for 3.
+This worked out great between the summer of my junior and senior year training for rugby, as I was able to increase my squat to a 3rm at 435lbs, and deadlift 3rm at 505.
 Great!
 And don’t get me wrong, if you’re trying to get jacked, and put on some appreciable muscle, this works just fine.
 Here is a sample workout I took from my program in the Summer of ’06 (can’t believe I still have it..):

 A1: Front Squat